JoshMerfeld/applied-microeconometrics/README.md

 This course has two main aims, both of which aim to prepare you to do applied micro-econometric research.
 First and foremost, we will discuss the theory behind modern empirical methods.
 While most of the focus will be on causal inference, we will also -- time dependent -- spend time on other topics, like bootstrapping and penalized regression.

 Second, by the end of the course, you will be expected to be comfortable using the statistical package R (through RStudio).
-There are three main statistical languages used in applied econometrics today: Stata, R, and Python, with the first two being substantially more popular than the third.
+There are three main statistical languages used in applied econometrics today: Stata, R, and Python, with the first two being more popular than the third.
 While it is perfectly acceptable to use any of these languages, I have chosen to teach this course with R. In addition to learning R, you will also turn in assignments created using [R Markdown](https://rmarkdown.rstudio.com/).

 By learning the techniques and the language needed to implement these techniques, you should be equipped to start doing your own research.